 Enjoy your family while you have them.
 Some day you will look back on the frustrations of today and see them through distinctly different lenses.
 Time has a way of softening the sharp edges— it puts a filter on our thoughts that allows the sweet cream of our memories to rise to the top.
 Look for the cream now!

-Heavenly Father, I lift the dear one reading this.
-Give us a revelation about the other side of our situational coins.
-Help us to focus our attention on the joy and not the irritation—on the blessings that share our lives, not just the dirty laundry they create.
-Help us to live in the moment so the busyness of the day does not steal our treasure.
-Help us to appreciate what, and even more, WHO, we have in our lives—annoyances and all, because this, too, shall pass.
-Help us to enjoy them now, lest they pass us by and we are left to enjoy them only from the vantage point of our rear view mirror.
-We ask that with a shift of focus that we might be able to look back on today with a deep and abiding satisfaction instead of regret.
-Father, we thank You for our imperfect families and for loving us in our imperfections.
-And thank you that even the messes in our lives come with gifts from You.
-In Jesus Name ❤️
+Heavenly Father, give me a revelation about the other side of my situational coins.
+Help me to focus my attention on the joy and not the irritation—on the blessings, not just the dirty laundry they create.
+Help me to live in the moment so the busyness of the day does not steal treasures.
+Help me to appreciate what, and even more, who I have in my life—annoyances and all, because this, too, shall pass.
+Help me to enjoy them now, lest they pass by and I am left to enjoy them only from the vantage point of the rear view mirror.
+I ask that with a shift of focus that I might be able to look back on today with a deep and abiding satisfaction instead of regret.
+Thank You for my imperfect family and for loving them and me in our imperfections.
+And thank You that even the messes in my life come with gifts from You.

 Copyright 2019: The End of the Roll: Julie Souza Bradley Lilly.
 All Rights Reserved.